 Learn More with a Master of Science in Applied Behavior Analysis

-Regis College’s online Master of Science in Applied Behavior Analysis program prepares aspiring behavior therapists with the knowledge and skills needed to build effective FBAs.
+masters in Applied Behavior online program prepares aspiring behavior therapists with the knowledge and skills needed to build effective FBAs.
 Focused on key behavioral science issues, the core curriculum includes coursework in behavior assessment and behavior intervention.
 Graduates of the program can avail themselves of clinical experience in professional settings through several practicum opportunities.

 Explore how Regis’s online Master of Science in Applied Behavior Analysis can help you prepare for success in the field of ABA.